-The locator of a mining claim on land reserved for such purposes must, within 60 days of location, file a copy of the notice of location with the United States Land Office at Phoenix.
+The locator of a mining claim on land reserved for such purposes must, within 60 days of location, file a copy of the notice of location with the U.S. Bureau of Land Management at Phoenix.
 A placer claimant shall not conduct mining operations for a period of 60 days after the date of filing such notice.
 Within this latter 60-day period the Secretary of the Interior may serve notice of a hearing on the locator, following which placer mining may be allowed or completely prohibited, or permitted with certain restrictions.
-Within 60 days after the expiration of any assessment year, a statement as to the assessment work done or improvements made on both lode and placer claims must be filed in the Land Office.
+Within 60 days after the expiration of any assessment year, a statement as to the assessment work done or improvements made on both lode and placer claims must be filed with the Bureau of Land Management.